moveit/moveit_tutorials/doc/planning_with_approximated_constraint_manifolds/planning_with_approximated_constraint_manifolds_tutorial.rst

 Trajectory planning will work without edges in most cases just fine since the sampling process only needs the states to function.
 **max_edge_length** defines the maximum distance of two states that allows an edge between them to be added.
 By setting **explicit_motions** to *true* the edges are also enforced to match the constraints, making them represent valid paths between adjacent states.
-That is advantagous especially in approximations that are very sparse with many regions that are hard to reach since absolute distance is not necessary a measure for reachability.
+That is advantageous especially in approximations that are very sparse with many regions that are hard to reach since absolute distance is not necessary a measure for reachability.
 The check if an edge matches a constraint is done by testing linearly interpolated points between the state pair.
 The number of these interpolated points is set to **explicit_points_resolution** times the edge length and is limited by **max_explicit_points**.